DidjShop Soundscapes

 Ch - high concert class sound quality

 In each batch of didjes we produce we compare all didjes in the same key directly with each other and with reference didjes.
 These ratings have been developed to ensure consistent supply for our wholesale customers and we spend a lot of time to arrive at an objective rating for each didj.
-Our wholesale customers have been (and still are) happy with the consistency of our grading for over nine years.
+Our wholesale customers have been (and still are) happy with the consistency of our grading for over 30 years.

 2nd class sound quality didjes